Templates (KDL)

 | Boolean | #true or #false | set "AvoidOpponents" #true |

-| String | quoted string | set "InitialPerk" "perk.assassin" |
+| String | quoted string, or triple-quoted multi-line | set "InitialPerk" "perk.assassin" |

 | Template reference | ref="<TemplateType>" "<templateId>" | append "PerkTrees" ref="PerkTreeTemplate" "perk_tree.tech" |